Chronolabs-Cooperative/CLXSMS-Module-Xoops25/README.md

 ## About CLX Communication

-CLX Communication are providers of SMS, RCS, Voice, Video, Verification & IoT Connectivity APIs for the World's Most Demanding Enterprises; they are used by Microsoft, Panason, L'Oreal, Air Canada, Viber, Renaut and a huge amount of enterprise as well as small commerical operators for the SMS Solutions and other provision world wide.
+CLX Communication are providers of SMS, RCS, Voice, Video, Verification & IoT Connectivity APIs for the World's Most Demanding Enterprises; they are used by Microsoft, Panasonic, L'Oreal, Air Canada, Viber, Renaut and a huge amount of enterprise as well as small commerical operators for the SMS Solutions and other provision world wide.

 If you would like to contact someone directly I suggest you use our arrange liase officer at CLX communication - Sarah Cook, her details are as follows: